MicrosoftDocs/visualfsharpdocs/docs/conceptual/en-US/Null Values (F#).md

 while ProcessNextLine (streamReader.ReadLine()) do ()
 ```

     Null values for F# types can also be generated in other ways, such as when you use **Array.zeroCreate**, which calls **Unchecked.defaultof**.
 You must be careful with such code to keep the null values encapsulated.
 In a library intended only for F#, you do not have to check for null values in every function.
-If you are writing a library for interoperation with other .NET languages, you might have to add checks for null input parameters and throw an **ArgumentNullException**, just as you do in C# or [!INCLUDE[vbprvb](../Token/vbprvb_md.md)] code.
+If you are writing a library for interoperation with other .NET languages, you might have to add checks for null input parameters and throw an **ArgumentNullException**, just as you do in C# or Visual Basic code.

 You can use the following code to check if an arbitrary value is null.